"Summer Shindig" at the Appalachian Outpost to be held Saturday

-Country music artist Craig Morgan, known for hit songs like “That’s What I Love About Sunday” and "Redneck Yacht Club," will be the headline music act at the Appalachian Outpost's "Summer Shindig" event this Saturday.

-RITA — An event that has been well over a year in the making will finally take place at the Appalachian Outpost at the old Rita Mall this Saturday.
+RITA, W.Va. — An event that has been well over a year in the making will finally take place at the Appalachian Outpost at the old Rita Mall in Logan County this Saturday.

 Known as the “Summer Shindig,” the event will kick off at 5:30 p.m.
 Saturday with DJ Nick Scott, followed by country music group the Davisson Brothers from 6:30-7:30 p.m.
 The evening will culminate with a concert by country music artist Craig Morgan, known nationally for hits like “That’s What I Love About Sunday” and “Redneck Yacht Club.”